Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

-of columns to cancel, ``n_x`` is the number of ``x`` values, and ``pending`` is used to check that points marked for cancellation have not already returned. ``ps`` is the instantiation of the *PersistentSupport* class that is set up for persistent generators, and provides and interface for communication with the manager.
+of columns to cancel, ``n_x`` is the number of ``x`` values, and ``pending`` is used to check that points marked for cancellation have not already returned. ``ps`` is the instantiation of the *PersistentSupport* class that is set up for persistent generators, and provides an interface for communication with the manager.

 Within ``cancel_columns()``, each column in ``c_obviate`` is iterated over, and if a point is ``pending`` and thus has not yet been evaluated by a simulation,